djfletcher/SolarSurfing/docs/README.md

 + Hosting on Heroku
 + New account creation, login, and guest/demo login
-+ Spots (Planets) - description of planet, home, and couch
++ Spots - description of planet, host, and couch
 + Bookings
 + Spots search (by planet & availability) & Google Maps on search
 + Reviews